Mulberry, NC

 About Mulberry, NC

-Mulberry is a small community in North Carolina with a population of 2,134 residents.
-The median household income is $52,416 per year, which is near the national average.
-The median age in Mulberry is 47.7 years.
+Mulberry is a small town located in North Carolina with a population of 2,134 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,416 per year, which is 30% below the national median of $75,149.
+The median age of 47.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Mulberry Ranks in North Carolina